 DataParty uses Python 3.8.10 for data analysis with the following packages: Matplotlib (3.4.1), NumPy (1.20.2), Pandas (1.2.3), and SciPy (1.5.2).

-Meta-regression is performed with the logit function.
-Coefficients express the impact of the independent variable(s) on the logit of proportions.
-DataParty back-transforms the logit of proportions exclusively for visualization.
 For fixed effects, the inverse variance method is used.
-For the random effects model, DataParty implements a DerSimonian-Laird method of moments estimator.(2)
+For the random effects model, DataParty implements a DerSimonian-Laird method of moments estimator.(4)